drscream/nic-cz-dns-crawler/README.md

 ```
 $ workers.py 999
 Whoa.
-You are trying to run 999 workers on 4 CPUcores.
+You are trying to run 999 workers on 4 CPU cores.
 Cancel now (Ctrl-C) or have a fire extinguisher ready.
 5 - 4 - 3 -
 ```